 Isaiah 53's “Servant” is a multitude (rather than one person).[Forthcoming] If true, this would be relevant because Jesus is not a multitude of persons.

-• Isaiah 53:2 is likely a reference to Jesus' state on the cross, after he was disfigured from a brutal beating (Mt 26:67; 27:26-30) and crucifixion.
-Whereas one might expect God to favor Jesus, instead it seemed as if God cursed him.
+• The Jewish people as a whole hated him.
+Like his followers, Jesus was in constant danger of stoning by the Jewish people.
+It was so bad that they had Jesus crucified.
+Isaiah 53:2 is likely a reference to Jesus' state on the cross, after he was disfigured from a brutal beating (Mt 26:67; 27:26-30) and crucifixion.

 But so what?
 Even granting this, the prophecy is equating the disease with sin.
-Jesus is understood has having bore our sins.
+Jesus is understood as having bore the disease of our sins.

 Isaiah 53:10 says “He will see His seed [offspring].”
 1 This is relevant because Jesus had no biological offspring.